Start9Labs/documentation/source/getting-started/diy.rst

 #.
 You already have a Raspberry Pi and would like to re-purpose it

 #.
-You live outside the United States and want to save on shipping/duties fees
+You live outside the United States and want to save on shipping fees

 #.
 You prefer not to divulge your physical shipping address